SpotMap – Technical Specification

 What is the Data Access window?

-Data Access provides all the results, parameters and data of the project in one location for easy exportation into reports and presentations.
+Data Access provides all the results, parameters and data of the project in one location for easy generation of a PDF report.
 It is accessed from the file menu.
 The information within the Data Access is grouped into the sub sets of Results, Images, Analysis Parameters, Other Info and Manual.
 All information can be added to reports and presentations by dragging and dropping or using the copy icon and pasting.
 Images and csv files can be exported directly into folders on the computer.

 What data is available and how do I export it?

-- All data is exported by clicking the copy button and pasting into the desired location.
+- All data can also be exported by clicking the copy button and pasting into the desired location.

 - Data can also be exported by dragging and dropping into the desired location.